-Dr. Lepore is an Adjunct Assistant Professor of Health Services, Policy & Practice at Brown and a Senior Health Policy & Health Services Researcher at RTI International.
-He actively collaborates on national studies of nursing home culture change with colleagues at Brown's Center for Gerontology and Healthcare Research.
+Dr. Lepore is an Adjunct Assistant Professor of Health Services, Policy & Practice at Brown University and Executive Vice President and Founding Director of the LiveWell Institute.
+He actively collaborates on national studies of nursing home culture change and person-centered care with colleagues at the Brown University Center for Gerontology and Healthcare Research.
 Dr. Lepore is a leading researcher of unlicensed care homes, Medicaid beneficiaries access to residential care, nursing home inititatied involuntary discharges, and international long-term care measurement.
 He is Associate Editor of the Gerontological Society of America's (GSA's) Public Policy & Aging Report (PPAR) and chair of the American Public Health Association (APHA) Aging & Public Health policy committee.

 |Lepore, Michael, Scales, Kezia, Anderson, Ruth A., Porter, Kristie, Thach, Trini, McConnell, Eleanor, Corazzini, Kirsten Person-directed care planning in nursing homes: A scoping review.
 International Journal of Older People Nursing/International Journal of Older People Nursing.
 2018; 13 (4) : e12212.|